 Likely developments and Expected Results

 The Group expects to review potential projects to generate shareholder wealth.
-The present status and level of operations has reduced significantly due to the sale of all tenements.
+The present status and level of operations has reduced significantly due to the sale of all tenements in prior year.

 Environmental Regulation and Performance